doubleailes/girolle/docs/content/_index.md

 [[extra.list]]
 title = "Nameko compatible"
-content = 'Girolle is able to interact as a GRPC service with Nameko RCP services'
+content = 'Girolle is able to interact as a RPC service with Nameko RPC services'

 [[extra.list]]
-title = "A simple RPC framework" content = 'Girolle use a simple RPC framework'
+title = "A simple RPC framework" content = 'Girolle uses a simple RPC framework'

 [[extra.list]]
 title = "Fast"
-content = '<b>Girolle</b> is made to be really fast.'
+content = "<b>Girolle</b> is made to be really fast, leveraging Rust\'s speed and concurrency"

 +++